zachvalenta/jvns.ca/content/post/2018-07-12-netdev-day-2--moving-away-from--as-fast-as-possible-.markdown

 This is bad because it means that clients are much more easily able to saturate the links in the middle, which results in the internet getting slower.

+So to improve performance on the internet and not saturate all the queues on every router, clients need to be a little better behaved and to send packets a bit more slowly.

 ### sending more packets more slowly results in better performance

 Here's an idea that was really surprising to me -- sending packets more slowly often actually